Stopson30/Options_Trading_Algos/README.md

 Results
 The results of the project are shown in the results directory.
 This directory contains the following files:

-model_performance.csv: This file contains the performance of the models. predictions.csv: This file contains the predictions made by the models.
 Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.